npmcomponent/philbooth-spooks.js/README.md

-`options.archetype` must be a non-null object that will be used as a template from which to define the mock object.
+`options.archetype` must be a non-null object that will be used as a template on which to base the mock object.

 `options.mode` is an optional mode constant, as returned by the function `spooks.mode`,